ROI of Social Media: Why It Matters and How to Measure It

 3. Track everything

 The wonderful thing about online marketing is that you can track almost everything.
-From the content that works best on social media to the path your visitors’ take through your website, to the signups, leads, sales and follow-up, everything can be tracked, monitored and customized to optimize the customer experience.
+From the content that works best on social media to the path your visitors’ take through your website, to the signups, leads, sales and follow-up, everything can be tracked, monitored and customised to optimise the customer experience.